 📙 Cucumber water is also beneficial for skin health.
 You can find out more about its health benefits by going here.

 Using peppermint as mouthwash inhibits the formation of biofilm that is linked to dental cavities.

 Peppermint has been seen to kill germs that can lead to bad breath.

-You can add a pinch of peppermint powder on your toothpaste when you brush your teeth to get this effect.
+You can add a pinch of peppermint powder to your toothpaste when you brush your teeth to get this effect.